-Originally posted on May 21, 2012
+(Originally posted on May 21, 2012)

-Yesterday, I invited God to a whinefest, “I’m so sorry!
+Yesterday, I invited God to a whine-fest, “I’m so sorry!
 Why do you put up with me?
 I can never seem to get this human thing right.”
 Paul and I are like kindred spirits, “For what I am doing, I do not understand.
 For what I will to do, that I do not practice; but what I hate, that I do” (Romans 7:15).
 Mea culpa, mea culpa.

 And then, this morning – an AHA moment!
-That holy 2×4…WACK, “Pay attention Linda.
-In the name of all that is holy – PAY ATTENTION”!
+That holy 2×4…WACK, “Pay attention, Linda!”

 - Adam and Eve have sex, as the job of being “fruitful and multiplying” rested entirely on them at this point.

 - So, Caine and Able are the first to arrive.
 Time lapses.
 Then, Caine, out of jealousy, kills his brother Able.
-God shows up unexpectedly, again.
+God shows up unexpectedly.
+Again.
 He punishes Caine.
-Caine whines, denies any wrong-doing, and with an in-God’s-face retort, “I don’t deserve this!” – he pleads for his life.
+Caine whines, denies any wrongdoing, and with an in-God’s-face retort, “I don’t deserve this!” – he pleads for his life.
 (4:1-15)

 - Even though God promised not to wipe out all of creation ever again, he didn’t promise not to annihilate a small part.
-Just a sort of shot across the bow, if you will, on Sodom and Gomorrah.
+Just a shot across the bow on Sodom and Gomorrah.
 God couldn’t even find ten faithful people there.
+So, Sodom and Gomorrah are no more.
+(19:1–25) Then, God asks anyone watching, “How do you like me now?!”

-Okay, that’s as far as I have gotten in the Old Testament – the FIRST BOOK!
-And, of course, there’s lots more to come.
-We know that – deceit, murder, adultery, incessant whining – everything we’re seeing and doing today, they were doing then.
-Even those God loved and favored.
-This has been the reality of humanity throughout the ages.
-Yes, we are sinners, grumblers, selfish, self-centered creatures – the whole lot of us.
-But, God refuses to wipe us out again.
-And because we have not changed one tinsy bit, what he did do seems more ridiculous than ever, “For when we were still without strength, in due time Christ died for the ungodly.
-For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.
-But God demonstrates his own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:6-8).
+Yes, we are sinners, grumblers, and selfish, self-centered creatures – the whole lot of us.
+But God refuses to wipe us out again.
+And because we have not changed one tinsy bit, what he did seems more ridiculous than ever, “Christ died for the ungodly.
+Scarcely for a righteous man will one die, yet perhaps for a good man, someone would dare to die.
+But God demonstrates his love for us, in that while we were still sinners, Christ died for us” (Romans 5:6-8).

 If Jesus wanted to walk with the sinless, he would have had to walk alone.
 If he was looking for someone, anyone, who was without fault, he would have had to look in the mirror.
 If he would only die for those who deserved it, he would not have bothered to come.

-And how about this for a revelation?
-Do you think God “gazed lovingly” at the Pharisees in the Old Testament times, or their counterparts today?
+And how about this for a revelation!
+Do you think God “gazed lovingly” at the Pharisees in the Old Testament times or their counterparts today?
 He shouldn’t have by our standards.
 But, here’s the reality.
-The sun shines; the cooling rains fall gently; the mighty Oak tree’s shade covers – all – the good and the evil.
+The sun shines, the cooling rains fall gently, the mighty Oak tree’s shade covers – all – the good and the evil.